mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   She didn't have the time to argue, and thought it might be good to understand more about this mysterious child with a listening device.
 She stooped to hae height and placed her hands on hae shoulders.

   "I don't know how much you remember or know about the world right now, but I need you to understand something if you're going to be traveling with me.
-I am a senator from Heiko, and I was accused of keeping the obscura a secret to hoard food.
+I am a fidelant from Heiko, and I was accused of keeping the obscura a secret to hoard food.
 We must keep a low profile to avoid danger.
 Do you understand?"

   Thi nodded back.